mreinwald/mreinwald.github.io/_pages/publications.md

 Huettermann, H., Berger, S. *, Reinwald, M. *, & Bruch, H. (in press).
 Power to the People—And Then?
 A Multilevel Leadership Perspective on Organizational Decentralization. *Human Resource
 Management*.

-Kanitz, R., Gonzalez, K., Berger, S., Reinwald, M., Huettermann, H., & Franczak, J. (in press).
+Kanitz, R., Gonzalez, K., Berger, S., Reinwald, M., Huettermann, H., & Franczak, J. (2023).
 Am I the Only One?
-Consequences of Change Championing (A)symmetry on Group- and Individual-Level Change Outcomes. *Journal of Organizational Behavior*. <a style='color: black;' href="/files/Kanitz, Gonzalez, Berger, Reinwald et al., 2023.pdf">[PDF]</a>
+Consequences of Change Championing (A)symmetry on Group- and Individual-Level Change Outcomes. *Journal of Organizational Behavior*, 44, 1048-1065. <a style='color: black;' href="/files/Kanitz, Gonzalez, Berger, Reinwald et al., 2023.pdf">[PDF]</a>

 Moser, S., Reinwald, M., & Kunze, F. (2023).
 Does my leader care about my subgroup?
 A multilevel model of team faultlines, LMX quality, and employee absenteeism. *European Journal of Work and Organizational Psychology, 32* (2), 234-244. <a style='color: black;' href="/files/Moser Reinwald Kunze 2022 preprint.pdf">[PDF]</a>